Comfort and Joy movie review

 To be fair, Comfort and Joy is repetitive, but it’s a decent film for a Christmas TV movie.
 It has nice production values, performances, and just general atmosphere – the people who were on the ground making the movie gave a shiz, even if the screen writer did not.
 I can’t find a trailer for this flick, so you’ll just have to give it a go the next time LifeTime airs this gem.
 I give Comfort and Joy a 4.5 out of 10 because although the writing was lazy, nothing else was.

-Posted on December 16, 2013, in christmas, movie reviews, tv reviews and tagged christmas, christmas movies, Comfort and Joy, movie review, movies, Nancy McKeon, Peggy Sue Got Married, The Facts of Life.
+Posted on December 16, 2013, in christmas blog posts, movie review, tv review and tagged christmas blog posts, christmas movies, Comfort and Joy, movies, Nancy McKeon, Peggy Sue Got Married, The Facts of Life.
 Bookmark the permalink.
 2 Comments.